 Steel made in an EAF uses electricity to melt recycled steel.
 Additives, such as alloys, are used to adjust to the desired chemical composition.
 Electrical energy can be supplemented with oxygen injected into the EAF.
 Downstream process stages, such as casting, reheating and rolling, are similar to those found in the BF-BOF route.
 About 25% of steel is produced via the EAF route.

 Another steelmaking technology, the open hearth furnace (OHF), makes up about 0.4% of global steel production.
 The OHF process is very energy intensive and is in decline owing to its environmental and economic disadvantages.
-Check out our publication World Steel in Figures for a detailed split.
+Check out our publication World Steel in Figures for more information.

 Most steel products remain in use for decades before they can be recycled.
 Therefore, there is not enough recycled steel to meet growing demand using the EAF steelmaking method alone.
 Demand is met through a combined use of the BF-BOF and EAF production methods.